sselao/sselao/README.md

 First and foremost, I love writing code!

-I currently use Python, JavaScript (TypeScript), and React.
+I currently work with JavaScript/TypeScript, and React.

 My journey as a freelance web developer began about 10 years ago when PHP was one of the most popular web languages.
 I'm a curious person and avid learner by nature: I'm obsessed with learning new languages and frameworks.